ravirun/misfit-ravi/README.md

 ### Key Themes

-- The illusion of uniqueness
+- The contradictions of modern living
-- How we're all following trends
+- Why we accept illogical systems
-- The performance of being different
+- The comedy of pretending everything is normal
-- Universal human patterns
+- Universal human behaviors that make no sense

 ### Satirical Angle